Path superposition activating perfect quantum teleportation ability for separable states: Teleportation powered by superposition of quantum processes

-\emph{Perfect teleportation is possible for separable states with coherent superposition of maps.} The teleportation fidelities $\langle \mathcal{F}_\pm^K\rangle$ and $\langle \mathcal{F}_\pm^L\rangle$ can take unit value for $y = 1$ and $y = 0$, respectively as shown in Fig.~\ref{fig-fidelityK}.
+\emph{\textbf{Teleportation with unit fidleity is possible for separable states with coherent superposition of paths.}} The teleportation fidelities $\langle \mathcal{F}_\pm^K\rangle$ and $\langle \mathcal{F}_\pm^L\rangle$ can take unit value for $y = 1$ and $y = 0$, respectively as shown in Fig.~\ref{fig-fidelityK}.
 From this we find that separable states of the form